royalapplications/docs/src/r2022/royalserver/introduction/how-is-royal-server-working.md

 # How is Royal Server Working?

 Royal Server consists of three components: the Management Endpoint, the Secure Gateway and the Document Store.
-For the Management Endpoint and the Document Store component: Royal Server is based on HTTP/S and is using Windows security features like local users and groups to ensure proper authentication.
+For the Management Endpoint and Document Store components: Royal Server is based on HTTP/S and uses Windows security features such as local users and groups to ensure proper authentication.

 The Secure Gateway component is based on SSH standards.

 ![](/r2022/images/RoyalServer/screenshot_howroyalserverworks.png)

-The basic flow of Management Endpoint connections works like this: Client devices like desktop computers running Royal TS/X or mobile devices running Royal TS for Android or iOS are accessing Royal Server over HTTP/S (possibly using a VPN tunnel).
-Royal Server itself is using different technologies to talk to the managed servers, depending on the used [component](./what-are-royal-server-components.md) and module.
-The Secure Gateway component is using a standards-based SSH connection.
+The basic flow of Management Endpoint connections is as follows: Client devices such as desktop computers running Royal TS/X or mobile devices running Royal TS for Android or iOS access Royal Server via HTTP/S (possibly using a VPN tunnel).
+Royal Server itself uses different technologies to communicate with the managed servers, depending on the [component](./what-are-royal-server-components.md) and module used.
+The Secure Gateway component uses a standards-based SSH connection.

 ### Royal Server is agentless
-There is no need for the installation of an agent on the managed server.
-Nevertheless, the machine where Royal Server is running needs to be able to access the managed server over the network.
-Please check [Configuration of Managed Servers](./configuration.md#configuration-of-managed-servers) for details.
+There is no need to install an agent on the managed server.
+However, the machine running Royal Server must be able to access the managed server over the network.
+Please refer to [Configuration of Managed Servers](./configuration.md#configuration-of-managed-servers) for details.

-Royal Server features three major components:
+Royal Server consists of three main components:
 - Management Endpoint (a way to manage servers remotely)
-- Document Store (host Royal Documents and share with the team)
+- Document Store (hosts Royal documents and shares them with the team)
-- Secure Gateway (enable a secure SSH-based communication to your servers)
+- Secure Gateway (enables secure SSH based communication with your servers)

 ## Under the hood - Management Endpoint

-Royal Server needs to query managed servers in order to get the required information (e.g. getting the list of Windows Services).
+Royal Server needs to query managed servers to get the information it needs (e.g. to get the list of Windows services).

-For this, there are two basic ways this can be done:
+There are two basic ways to do this:
-- using WMI
+- Using WMI
-- using CIM
+- Using CIM

 [!include[module-protocols.md](../_shared/module-protocols.md)]